krb5/krb5/doc/rst_source/krb_admins/conf_files/kdc_conf.rst

 **host_based_services**
     This relation lists the services that will get host-based referral processing even if the server principal is not marked as host-based by the client.
 **kdc_max_dgram_reply_size**
-    Specifes the maximum packet size that can be sent over UDP.
+    Specifies the maximum packet size that can be sent over UDP.
 The default value is 4096 bytes.
 **kdc_ports**
     This relation lists the ports on which the Kerberos server should listen for UDP requests by default.
 This list is a comma separated list of integers.
 If this relation is not specified, the compiled-in default is 88,750, the first being the assigned Kerberos port and the second which was used by Kerberos V4.
 **kdc_tcp_ports**